-- All members receive the latest copies of our quarterly newsletter Ogmios, by email or post.
+- All members receive the latest copies of our quarterly newsletter Ogmios by email.

-- All paid memberships include a free a copy of the annual FEL conference proceedings, handed out at the conference to participants and sent by post to non-participants.
+- All memberships include a free electronic copy of the annual FEL conference proceedings.

-- Additional copies of proceedings and other publications are available at special member rates via the order form (hosted for FEL by Utrecht University)
+- Paper copies of our newsletter, proceedings and other publications are available at special member rates via the order form (hosted for FEL by Utrecht University)